African Military Cup

-The African Military Cup, also known as the Comparoé Trophy, is a football competition for national military teams in Africa, and was first held in 1994.
+The African Military Cup, also known as the Blaise Comparoé Trophy, is a football competition for national military teams in Africa, and was first held in 1994.
 It is organized by Organisation of Military Sport in Africa (OSMA), a branch of the International Military Sports Council.
 In French-speaking countries it is also known as CAMFOOT (Coupe d'Afrique Militaire de Football).

 The tournament acts as qualification for the World Military Cup or the World Military Games.